cos1715/JS10-React/readme.md

 # JS Homework

-## React pages
+## Redux

-Create home page
+Create form
+Use formik or react hook form for creation
+Add 3 fields.
+First name, Last name, Email
+On submit store user info in store
-On this page show list of github users
+Show list of users somewhere in app
-Show only their name and add btn `see more`
-Create home page nested routes
-This rout should be dynamic
-If click `see more` navigate to nested route and load user info